 Incorporating Azure into Your Security Environment

-- Account setup and management: Using Azure Active Directory for user accounts will provide centralized account management infrastructure to enhance security.
+- Azure Account setup and management: Using Azure Active Directory for user accounts will provide centralized account management infrastructure to enhance security.
 Role-based access control (RBAC) limits access based on user’s job responsibilities and more granular access controls are available to create custom roles that will further limit access privileges.

 Added steps to secure privileged accounts such as multifactor authentication, using tokens or biometrics in addition to passwords, as well as restricting access based on network location prevents an attacker from gaining access to an account by stealing a password.